Job hunting on social media has proven fruitful for many, so if you're in need of a new opportunity, I say go for it.

 I'm a proven mentor because of what I've done, and believe it ... if I can do it anyone can:

 I got to experience Chicago, IL for the first time last week.
 It was exciting.
 It was a trip of quick work that allowed me to be a tourist for the majority of the visit.

 On the shuttle to the airport when heading to Chicago, I sat with a curious young man who'd just begun his working career.
 He asked me tons of questions about my life and businesses.

 He'll go far if he keeps up with that inquisitive nature.
 He said something that really made me stop and think.
 He said, "It sounds like you have an exciting life."
-I then had one of those revelatory moments of my life flashing before my eyes, and I realized that yes, even with all the sacrifices, pain and heartache, my life is exciting.
+I then had one of those revelatory moments of my life flashing before my eyes, and I realized that yes, even with some difficulties, my life is exciting.
 And the funny thing is, the losses that I've nursed in the back of my mind weren't included in the flash.
 I'm reminded of what my son said after receiving the PS4 he'd been saving for since last year, "It seemed like a long time while I was waiting, but now it doesn't seem long at all."

-So I do have an exciting life.
-I have made sacrifices and experienced tremendous losses, as are a part of life.
+So, I do have an exciting life.
+I have made sacrifices and experienced losses, as are a part of life.
 But I have more blessing, joy and abundance than sorrow; and even greater still to look forward to.